-Nothing can frustrate you or crush your ego as quickly as your first surfing session.
-But, catch that first wave and you’re hooked for life.
+Nothing can frustrate you or crush your ego as quickly as your first surfing board session.
+But, catch that first wave and you’re hooked on surfing for life.

 Watching experienced surfers riding on huge waves at a high intensity makes it easy to assume that surfing is an easy sport.
-The truth, however, is that the sport requires a lot of agility, strength and practice before you can master carving and ripping on big waves.
-Unfortunately, many beginner surfers tend to forget this fact, dive right in the moment they get a chance to surf and are quickly frustrated.
+The truth, however, is that the sport requires a lot of agility, strength, and practice before you can master carving and rip on big waves.
+Unfortunately, many beginner surfers tend to forget this fact, dive right in at the moment they get a chance to ride a surfboard and are quickly frustrated.
 Since the ocean is hard to master and the waves can be quite unpredictable, it is always good to get your surfing skills in order before diving into the sport.
 Here are the Six Common Beginner Surfing Mistakes and how to avoid them.

 Choosing the Wrong Beginner SurfBoard

 Many beginner surfers, aka kooks, make the mistake of choosing a small surfboard thinking that it will be easy to control.
 That’s what you see the Pros riding, right?
 On the contrary, these boards are fast and turn easily which make them unstable and very hard to control.
-The wide and long boards which float easily are less difficult to control since they carve instead of rip and catch waves more easily.
-Plus these longboards are easier to paddle.
+The wide and longboards which float easily are less difficult to control since they carve instead of rip and catch waves more easily.
+Plus these longboard surfing boards are easier to paddle.
 Be sure you choose your first surfing board to be long enough to float your weight and wide enough to be stable.
-Lots of Beginner Surfboards are available at THIS LINK For tips on a surfboard size right for you: CLICK HERE!
+Many of the Best Beginner Surfboards are available at THIS LINK For tips on a surfboard size right for you: CLICK HERE!